l0k0ms/log-workshop/README.md

 # log-workshop

-This workshop aims to demonstrate the Datadog Log-management solution.
-First by showing how to include log-management in a larger troubleshooting logic, binding it with metrics and traces in order to reach 100% visibility upon your infrastructure.
-Second by looking in depth on how Datadog features allow you to implement logging best practices within seconds, and so allows you to implement Technical Intelligence.
+This workshop aims to demonstrate the Datadog Log-management solution: first, by showing how to include log-management in larger troubleshooting logic and binding it with metrics and traces in order to reach 100% visibility upon your infrastructure; and second, by looking in depth at how Datadog features allow you to implement logging best practices within seconds, allowing you to implement Technical Intelligence.

 ## Setup